Nuvei/nuvei-server-php/README.md

 ```

 ## Example
-Safecharge's PHP SDK appends merchantId, merchantSiteId, timestamp and checksum in the request.
+Nuvei's PHP SDK appends merchantId, merchantSiteId, timestamp, and checksum in the request.
 ```php
 <?php